Mychal Judge: September 11 attacks

 On September 11, 2001, upon learning that the World Trade Center had been hit by the first of two jetliners, Judge rushed to the site.
 He was met by Rudolph Giuliani, the Mayor of New York City, who asked him to pray for the city and its victims.
-Judge prayed over bodies lying on the streets, then entered the lobby of the World Trade Center North Tower, where an emergency command post had been organized.
+Judge prayed over bodies lying on the streets, then entered the lobby of the North Tower, where an emergency command post had been organized.
 There he continued offering aid and prayers for the rescuers, the injured, and the dead.

 When the neighboring South Tower collapsed at 9:59 a.m., debris went flying through the North Tower lobby, killing many inside.
-Judge died at this moment, too, and it was initially assumed that he was struck and killed by the debris, but according to a later interview with firefighter Chief Joseph Pfeifer, it turned out that he had suffered a heart attack.
+Judge died at this moment, too, struck and killed by the debris.
+According to a later interview with 1st Battalion Chief Joseph Pfeifer, it was initially believed that he had suffered a heart attack.
 In the moment before his death, Judge was repeatedly praying aloud, "Jesus, please end this right now!
 God, please end this!", according to Judge's biographer and New York Daily News columnist Michael Daly.

-Shortly after his death, Judge's body was found and carried out of the North Tower by four firefighters and a policeman shortly before it collapsed at 10:28 a.m.
+Shortly after his death, Judge's body was found and carried out of the North Tower by five people (Firefighters Christian Waugh and Zachary Vause, NYPD Lt.
+William Cosgrove, civilian John Maguire and FDNY EMT Kevin Allen) shortly before it collapsed at 10:28 a.m.
 This act was photographed by Reuters photographer Shannon Stapleton, and became one of the most famous photographs taken during the attacks.
 This event was captured in the documentary film 9/11, shot by Jules and Gedeon Naudet.
 The Philadelphia Weekly reported that the photograph is "considered an American Pietà."
 Judge's body was placed before the altar of St. Peter's Catholic Church before being taken by ambulance and fire department colleagues to Engine 1/Ladder 24, the fire station opposite the Franciscan Friary on W 31st Street in Manhattan.
 He was later taken from the fire station to the medical examiner.

-Judge was designated as "Victim 0001" and thereby recognized as the first official victim of the attacks.
-Although others had been killed before him, including the crews, passengers, and hijackers of the first three planes, and occupants of the towers and the Pentagon, Judge was the first certified fatality because he was the first body to be recovered and taken to the medical examiner.
+Judge was designated as "Victim 0001" and thereby recognized as the first named victim of the attacks.
+Although thousands of others had been killed before him, with Daniel Lewin largely believed to have been the first chronological fatality of the attacks, Judge was the first certified fatality because his body was the first to be recovered and taken to the medical examiner.

 Judge's body was formally identified by NYPD Detective Steven McDonald, a long-time friend.
 The New York Medical Examiner found that Judge died of "blunt force trauma to the head".